jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

 - Show degraded performance with intentionally incorrect configurations

 ## Results
-The results of the test is logged in the `~/workspace/pepper_rob_ws/src/unit_tests/robotLocalizationTest/data/robotLocalizationTestOutput.dat` file for the physical robot and `~/workspace/pepper_sim_ws/src/unit_tests/robotLocalizationTest/data/robotLocalizationTestOutput.dat` file for the simulator robot.
+The results of the test is expected to be logged in the `~/workspace/pepper_rob_ws/src/cssr4africa/unit_tests/robotLocalizationTest/data/robotLocalizationTestOutput.dat` file for the physical robot and `~/workspace/pepper_sim_ws/src/cssr4africa/unit_tests/robotLocalizationTest/data/robotLocalizationTestOutput.dat` file for the simulator robot.
 It contains the test ran, the input commands and the status of the test.
-Below is the output of the test when some sample configuration is set:
+Below is an output of the test when some sample configuration is set:

 ```
 Robot Localization Test Report: robot